DendyPratama/dendypratama17/README.md

 Python language bindings for Selenium WebDriver.
 The selenium package is used to automate web browser interaction from Python.

-## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.

 ### Prerequisites

 Requirements for the software and other tools to build, test and push